Search Contextures Sites

 Count Visible Rows

-You can display a message that shows a count of the rows that are visible after a filter has been applied:
+With this Excel AutoFilter VBA sample code, show a message with a count of the rows that are visible after a filter with criteria has been applied.

 Sub CountVisRows()